peterhurford/peterhurford.github.io/_posts/2014-05-31-how-much-suffering-is-in-the-standard-american-diet.markdown

 * 76 days of suffering via turkey
 * 949 days of suffering via aquacultured fish

 ...That means there's a total of 5 years, 6 months, 5 days of animal suffering in each standard American diet, **per year**.
-Yikes!
+Yikes!  ...And this doesn't even include the suffering from the slaughter of the animals themselves.

 #### Adjusting for Context

 But we can get a bit more precise at the cost of being a bit more speculative, if you don't mind me experimenting, because I don't think that each animal suffers the same.
 Instead, each animal has (a) different intensity of farming conditions and (b) a different capacity for suffering.

-Brian's table takes this into account, and suggests the following adjustment ratios:
+First, let's do differences from intensity of farming conditions.
+Brian's table takes this into account, and suggests the following adjustment ratios (higher ratio means more suffering from the farming):

 * Beef - 1
 * Dairy - 1.8